Sheet

 To close a sheet, use an icon button in the top left corner with the “close” icon.

-To return to a previous screen, use an icon button in the top left corner with an “arrow-back” icon.
+On Android, to return to a previous screen, use an icon button in the top left corner with a “directional-arrow-left” icon.
+To move to a new screen in the Shee, use an icon button in the top right corner with a "directional-arrow-right" icon.

-An inline Button can be used for a variety of purposes, back, close, next, save, etc.
+An inline Button is available for a variety of purposes, back, close, next, save, etc. However we advise caution when using due to potential localization issues.

-A Grabber is a short gray line at the top of the sheet that tells the user that the sheet can be collapsed or expanded.
+A Grabber is a short gray line at the top of the sheet that tells the user that the sheet can be dragged to either collapse of expand.

 Animation

-By default, Sheet animates in from the bottom of the screen.
-It animates out when the header close button is pressed, the user swipes down or the user taps outside of the sheet.
-Visit Material Design for more information on container motion.
+By default, the Sheet animates up from the screen’s bottom when prompted by the user and animates down from the top when the user takes an action to exit.
+Visit Material Design for more information on container motion